ZelinJi/Transient/README.md

+This branch only considers the LFM modulation.

 Trained and tested with Python 3.8 + TensorFlow 2.4.1.

-How to use the code:

 How to use the code: